Curtis Robinson

-Curtis Robinson (born June 2, 1998) is an American professional football linebacker for the San Francisco 49ers of the National Football League (NFL).
+Curtis Robinson (born June 2, 1998) is an American professional football linebacker for the Dallas Cowboys of the National Football League (NFL).
 He played college football for the Stanford Cardinal.

 College career

 Robinson was a member of the Stanford Cardinal for five seasons.
 He finished his collegiate career with 144 tackles, three sacks, two forced fumbles, and one fumble recovery with one interception and five passes broken up in 45 games played.